jacobvc/Neopixel-Display-System/NeopixelClient/README.md

 # Neopixel Client

-The Neopixel Client is a .NET MAUI applicaiton using a BLE interface on Android and a HTTP interface on Windows desktop (For now, the third party BLE service used does not support Windows desktop)
+The Neopixel Client is a .NET MAUI applicaton using a BLE interface on Android and a HTTP interface on Windows desktop (For now, the third party BLE service used does not support Windows desktop)

 <img src="/assets/NET-MAUI.png">